 About the inventory

 The inventory was created in 2006.
-Since its inception, the need for a dual approach became evident in order to capture states’ bilateral agreements and arrangements linked to readmission.
+It is updated on a monthly basis.
+Since its inception, the need for a dual approach has become evident in order to capture states’ bilateral agreements and arrangements linked to readmission.

 What is a dual approach?

 For many decades, cooperation on readmission has been bilaterally practiced while gaining tremendous momentum in bilateral and multilateral talks.

 Bilateral agreements may be formalized, as is often the case, through the conclusion of standard readmission agreements based on reciprocal obligations.
 However, making an inventory of bilateral standard readmission agreements would never suffice to capture the various cooperative mechanisms that have been designed to facilitate the expulsion of foreigners viewed as being irregular.